-Definition: Compensation & Benefits
+Compensation & Benefits Meaning, Importance, Types & Example

 Companies hire people individual to achieve their organizational goals and people join companies to earn money & build their career.
-One of the biggest factors why people join companies in the compensation and benefits, salaries, perks, incentives etc which is given to them.
+One of the biggest factors why people join companies in the compensation and benefits, salaries, perks, incentives etc. which is given to them.
 Apart from the company's reputation and job profile, the money offered as a salary is pivotal in attracting people to work for the organization.

 Compensation and benefits components

 Some of the various components of compensation and benefits are mentioned below:

 This is the additional compensation paid to employee based on employee’s performance, company performance etc. Since variable pay is based on the performance of an individual, it motivates the employees to perform even better.

 Employees are awarded shares of the company, often at a discounted price.
 Employees are expected to make money out of them by the appreciation of the stock price and the growth of the company.

 Difference between compensation and benefits

 Compensation is completely related to the money which is being paid to an employee i.e. salary. bonuses etc. On the other hand, benefits are the non-monetary incentives given to employees like health benefits for which the employee doesn't have to pay.

 A company offers a salary package to an employee which has both compensation structure and benefits plans.
 The compensation plan would entail the components like fixed pay etc. and benefits would include medical insurance and work from home etc.